ehmoussi/code_aster/doc/devguide/naming-conventions.rst

 - At least at the beginning, only pure Python objects are returned (example: *list* or *list[list]* and not *numpy* arrays).

+- *std::vector* and *JeveuxVector* are automatically converted to Python *list* (see :file:`bibcxx/PythonBindings/VectorUtilitiesInterface.h` for supported converters).

 - Strings values are returned without trailing spaces.